YancyHuang123/lightning_lite/README.md

-Lightning-lite is a project that realizes Pytorch-lightning in minimal, readable and customizable codes.
+LightningLite is a project that realizes Pytorch-lightning in minimal, readable and customizable codes.